Yash-tyagi/TechBlog/README.md

 The Technology used for backend is - JSP, Servlet, JDBC.

+server used is - apache tomcat

+ide used is - Netbeans

 There is a lot of scope of adding new features to the application.